Today's Saturday • 10 mins read

 Failure has a negative connotation to it.
 But we should not see it as a negative aspect of life.

-Adam Grant, an Organizational Psychologist at Wharton School of Pennsylvania University and author of Originals: How Non-Conformists Move the World, says:
+Adam Grant, an Organizational Psychologist at the Wharton School of Pennsylvania University and author of Originals: How Non-Conformists Move the World, says:

 Effortless excellence is a lousy teacher and a fickle friend.